 Gently peel away the patch and fold it in half so that the sticky side sticks to itself.

-Holding the non-sticky side of the patch, put the patch in the original pouch and put it in the bin out of the sight and reach of children and pets.
+Holding the non-sticky side of the patch, put the patch in its original pouch and put it in the bin out of the sight and reach of children and pets.

-You can also ask your pharmacist to discard of medicines you no longer use.
+You can also ask your pharmacist to discard medicines you no longer use.